FabioLolix/distroware.gitlab.io/docs/os/Linux/0-9/64studio.md

 ## Development

-Created with https://github.com/64studio/pdk which support both APT and RPM platform but at the moment not sure if the 64 Studio 'profile is there'
+Created with https://github.com/64studio/pdk which support both APT and RPM platform but at the moment not sure if the 64 Studio 'profile' is there

 ## In the timelines